-I have worked at Improbable for over 2 years now, and under that timespan I've had a number of different roles.
+I worked at Improbable for over 3 years, and under that timespan I've had a number of different roles.
 Being a generalist, I was able to mould into any role which has been in need.

 I started my career at Improbable as a front end engineer, working in the “Learn” team, which owned and managed their front of house website and documentation site.
 Here I was mostly focused on creating maintaining fast websites and developing new features to meet marketing and tech writers needs.